agda/agda2hs/docs/source/features.md

 {-# COMPILE AGDA2HS iPlanetShow derive stock #-}

-record Clazz (a : Set) : Set where field
+record Clazz (a : Type) : Type where field
     foo : a → Int
     bar : a → Bool